 Since we prepare food on countertops, their hygiene should be a primary concern.
 Food contamination can lead to illness.
 This is why many prefer grooveless countertops, avoiding tiles in the kitchens opting for a solid surface.
-One solution is sealing granite and concrete countertops, but this is labor-intensive and costly, and might not be feasible for some.
+One solution is sealing granite and concrete countertop, but this is labor-intensive and costly, and might not be feasible for some.

 Granite leads the way.
 It’s strong, durable and heat resistant.
-A bit pricey, yes, but in the long run, it holds up against wear, tear, and heat.
+A bit pricey, yes, but in the long run, it holds up against wear, tears, and heat.
 Granite countertops are great but that doesn’t make them the only choice.

 If you feel overwhelmed by the choices you can call a professional contractor.
 They help you make choices within your budget that are functional and fit your personal style.

 Keep in mind that you don’t have to settle on one material, combine them based on your taste and needs.

 Cabinets & Granite Direct’s team of experts are here to help with all of your kitchen and bathroom countertop questions.
 Contact us today!